philrz/super/docs/formats/bsup.md

 [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet), and
 [Protocol Buffers](https://developers.google.com/protocol-buffers).

-To this end, Super Binary embeds all type information in the stream itself while having a binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted.
+To this end, BSUP embeds all type information in the stream itself while having a binary serialization format that allows "lazy parsing" of fields such that only the fields of interest in a stream need to be deserialized and interpreted.
-Unlike Avro, Super Binary embeds its "schemas" in the data stream as types and thereby admits an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.
+Unlike Avro, BSUP embeds its "schemas" in the data stream as types and thereby admits an efficient multiplexing of heterogeneous data types by prepending to each data value a simple integer identifier to reference its type.

-Since no external schema definitions exist in Super Binary, a "type context" is constructed on the fly by composing dynamic type definitions embedded in the format.
+Since no external schema definitions exist in BSUP, a "type context" is constructed on the fly by composing dynamic type definitions embedded in the format.
-Super Binary can be readily adapted to systems like [Apache Kafka](https://kafka.apache.org/) which utilize schema registries, by having a connector translate the schemas implied in the Super Binary stream into registered schemas and vice versa.
-Better still, Kafka could be used natively with Super Binary obviating the need for the schema registry.
+BSUP can be readily adapted to systems like
+[Apache Kafka](https://kafka.apache.org/) which utilize schema registries, by having a connector translate the schemas implied in the BSUP stream into registered schemas and vice versa.
+Better still, Kafka could be used natively with BSUP obviating the need for the schema registry.

-Multiple Super Binary streams with different type contexts are easily merged because the serialization of values does not depend on the details of the type context.
+Multiple BSUP streams with different type contexts are easily merged because the serialization of values does not depend on the details of the type context.
 One or more streams can be merged by simply merging the input contexts into an output context and adjusting the type reference of each value in the output sequence.
 The values need not be traversed or otherwise rewritten to be merged in this fashion.

-## 2. The Super Binary Format
+## 2. The BSUP Format

-A Super Binary stream comprises a sequence of frames where each frame contains one of three types of data:
+A BSUP stream comprises a sequence of frames where each frame contains one of three types of data:
 _types_, _values_, or externally-defined _control_.